 1. Floppy Indoor Practice Ball

 A practice golf ball that is designed for use when simulating the short game, you can use this practice golf ball to try out chip or pitch shots.
-These golf balls are made out of foam, and they are perfect for indoor use.
-You can pair this type of practice golf balls with other types of practice golf balls, to improve both your long and short game.
+Made out of a foam, which is perfect for indoor use.
+You can use this type of practice golf balls with other types, to improve both your long and short game.

-The main benefits of using the Floppy Indoor Practice Ball are that it is going to simulate the movements of a real golf ball.
+The main benefits of using a Floppy Practice Ball is that it simulates the movements of a real golf ball.
 It will spin, roll and overall react just like a real golf ball would.
-While it does this advanced mimicry of real golf ball flight, it is still very much soft to use.
+It does an advanced mimicry of real golf ball flight, and is very much soft to use.
 This is due to advancements in practice golf ball design and foam technology.
 This golf ball is also usable indoors, which is the perfect location to try out and improve your short game.
 These types of golf balls are perfect for trying out short chip and pitch shots and even putting too.

 If you are planning to practice your long game, however, this practice ball will not do.
-It will quickly lose its shape if you hit it with a driver or other clubs that are designed for hard-hitting.
+It quickly loses its shape if you hit it with a drivers or clubs that is designed for hard-hitting.

 2. Callaway HX Practice Balls